It's always full speed ahead for Foxboro High football catalyst Gordon

 Like a finely-tuned Ferrari, the Foxboro High football team has been a powerhouse all season long.

-While may have sputtered out of the garage at first, dropping its opening-night non-conference matchup to Milford High, but since then, the Warriors have been a juggernaut, winning eight straight games heading into Saturday’s MIAA Div.
-4 quarterfinal game against 11th-seeded Wilmington High at Jack Martinelli Field in Foxboro.
+While may have sputtered out of the garage at first, dropping its opening-night non-conference matchup to Milford High, but since then, the Warriors have been a juggernaut, winning nine straight games heading into Saturday’s MIAA Div.
+4 quarterfinal game against second-seeded Duxbury High at Veterans Stadium in Quincy.

 Gordon, who as a junior running back in the pandemic-shortened spring football season, shared the rushing duties with Chris McNamara, returned this fall clearly in top-notch shape, and has proven to have been a singular sensation on both sides of the ball for the Warriors, who won the Davenport Division of the Hockomock League with a perfect 4-0 record for their first outright league title since 2010.